edsu/inkdroid.org/_posts/2015-10-09-white-dudes-giving-speeches.md

 title: White Dudes Giving Speeches
 ---

-Thank you for inviting me here today to be with you all here at MARAC.
+Thank you for inviting me here today to be with you all at MARAC.
 I'll admit that I'm more than a bit nervous to be up here.
 I normally apologize for being a software developer right about now.
 But I'm not going to do that today...although I guess I just did.
 I'm not paying software developers any compliments by using them as a scapegoat for my public presentation skills.
 And the truth is that I've seen plenty of software developers give moving and inspiring talks.

 So the reason why I'm a bit more nervous today than usual is because you are *archivists*.
 I don't need to [#askanarchivist] to know that you think